telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 #### Description

-By design, when the Fiddler Everywhere application is closed, it will restore the default operating system proxy settings.
-However, on rare occasions, the application might end unexpectedly due to multiple reasons (software crash, OS interruption, hardware failure, etc.).
-When this happens, it is possible that the Fiddler proxy won't be reset, which would lead to lost Internet connectivity.
-The article explains how to check and remove leaked proxy settings and effectively restore lost Internet connectivity after the Fiddler Everywhere application is stopped.
+By design, when you close the Fiddler Everywhere application, it restores the default operating system proxy settings.
+However, on rare occasions, the application might end unexpectedly due to various reasons (software crash, OS interruption, hardware failure, etc.).
+If this happens, Fiddler may fail to restore the default proxy settings and you may loose Internet connectivity.

+This article explains how to identify and remove leaked proxy settings so you can restore lost Internet connectivity after Fiddler Everywhere stops unexpectedly.

 ## Windows Solution